cube2222/octosql/README.md

 Starting the execution plan creates a stream, which underneath may hold more streams, or parts of the execution plan to create streams in the future.
 This stream works in a pull based model.

 TODO: diagram

+## Roadmap
+- Add arithmetic operators.
+- Write custom sql parser, so we can use sane function names.
+- Push down functions to supported databases.
+- Implement an in-memory index to save values of subqueries, so as not to recalculate them each time.
+- MapReduce style distributed execution mode.
+- Function Tables (RANGE(1, 10) for example)
+- Better nested JSON support.
+- HAVING clause.